 It's possible to do Disneyland in a day or two - if you use this guide to planning your Disneyland getaway to help you do it.

-Best known for a reality show by the same name, Laguna Beach has become a popular destination for teenagers and families alike.
-While there are plenty of things to do in Laguna Beach, you can head less than an hour north to the edge of Los Angeles to a popular local destination: Long Beach.
+Best known for a reality show by the same name, Laguna Beach started out as an artist's colony but has become a popular destination for teenagers and families alike.
+There are plenty of things to do in Laguna Beach, enough to keep you busy for a day (or two).

-Head just a little further south close to the Mexico border to the easy-going city of San Diego.
+Head just a little further south toward the Mexico border to the easy-going city of San Diego.
 Get wild at the zoo or soak up some sunshine at one of the many beaches there.
+Plan your getaway with this easy guide to San Diego.

-Just a little bit north of San Diego, La Jolla is one of my favorite California coastal places.
-It's a good place for relaxing strolls, ocean kayaking and drinks at sunset overlooking the ocean.
+Just a little bit north of San Diego, La Jolla is perfect for relaxing strolls, ocean kayaking and drinks at sunset overlooking the ocean.
 Plan your trip in a jiffy with this guide.

-I also love Coronado - the island that isn't an island - for its small town charm and beautiful beaches.
+You may also love Coronado - the island that isn't an island - for its small-town charm and beautiful beaches.
 Get ready to escape there - now - by using this guide.

 North of Los Angeles

-If you're an Angeleno, you may already know that one of the best things about living in the city of angels how close it is to so many fun places to go.
+If you're an Angeleno, you may already know that one of the best things about living in the City of Angels is how close it is to so many fun places to go.
 Whether you're visiting Los Angeles or looking to get away from this iconic city for a weekend, head to these places, all within about a 4 hours' drive.
 They are listed in order from closest to furthest away.

 California's Channel Islands have some the state's most unusual geography, plants and animal life.
-They don't have a place to stay (except for a limited number of campsites) so you might say it isn't technically a place where you can go for a weekend.
-That doesn't make them any the less fascinating and they're only a boat ride away from Venture.
+They don't have a place to stay (except for a limited number of campsites), so you might say it isn't technically a place where you can go for a weekend.
+That doesn't make them any the less fascinating and they're only a boat ride away from Ventura.
+See how to make the most of your visit this guide.

-Ojai has a similar laid back and relaxed vibe with your choice of farm-to-table restaurants and wineries.
-Enjoy a flight then head to dinner or the beach for a night away from the big city.
+Ojai has a laid back and relaxed vibe and your choice of farm-to-table restaurants and wineries.
+Find out what Ojai has to offer here.

 Unlike the rest of Southern California, the Santa Barbara coastline runs east to west.
 What does this mean for you?
 It means some of the best California weather nearly all year long.
 Go shopping on State Street, rent a bike to ride throughout the small Spanish-influenced city, or check one of these many other things to do for a weekend in Santa Barbara off of your list.

 Santa Ynez Valley, home to Solvang and Los Olivos, offers plenty of fun for families and couples alike.
 The Danish heritage of Solvang runs strong throughout the town making it a scenic getaway perfect for social media photos.
-While the kids are at play, parents can head to Los Olivos for dozens of tasting rooms, art galleries, and boutiques.
+Or head to Los Olivos for dozens of tasting rooms, art galleries, and boutiques.
+Plan your weekend getaway to Santa Ynez Valley with this guide.

-Paso Robles is my favorite California getaway these days.
-The wine country around town is exploding with exciting new places to visit, and the town is so cute you could easily wreck your day's schedule because you're having so much fun walking around in it.
+Paso Robles and the wine country around town are exploding with exciting new places to visit, and downtown is so cute you could easily wreck your day's schedule because you're having so much fun walking around in it.
+See all the great things to do in Paso Robles.

-The small town charm of Cambria, filled with boutiques and gardens is near Hearst Castle, but it has plenty to do even if you don't want to see an enormous house that some rich guy used to own.
-You can get your fill of beaches and bed and breakfast inns in this small town, a perfect retreat from the hustle and bustle of its neighboring city.
-Check out theses six things to do in Cambria during your getaway.
+The small town charm of Cambria is near Hearst Castle, but it has plenty to do even if you don't want to see an enormous house that some rich guy used to own.
+You can get your fill of beaches and bed and breakfast inns in this small town, a perfect retreat from the hustle and bustle.
+Check out these six things to do in Cambria during your getaway.

 Hearst Castle is the former home of publishing magnate William Randolph Hearst and now a state park.
 If you choose a couple of tours to take, it makes a nice short escape.
 You can plan your getaway to Hearst Castle using this guide.